FTSE 100 dented by oil shock as BP, Shell tumble

+The dramatic fall sapped risk appetite globally, pushing the benchmark down 1.5%.
+The wider oil and gas index fell 3.1%, adding to the more than 41% decline so far this year.
+"It's a sensible reaction (from equity markets).
+It's fairly clear the technical conditions that drove the move yesterday," said Ian Williams, economics & strategy research analyst at Peel Hunt.
+"But demand is not going to come back anytime soon.
+We could get a repeat performance next month."

+The oil crash was the latest evidence of the damage the health crisis has wreaked on the global economy.
+Investors will look for more proof of the hit in corporate earnings and economic data due this week.
+Europe's biggest bank HSBC cut a number of top management roles in its investment bank, despite wider firing freeze, according to memos seen by Reuters.
+Its shares were down 2.4% amid broader weakness for banking shares.

-The world's largest listed miner, BHP Group, fell 4.5% after it warned that global steel production excluding China could drop sharply this year due to the pandemic.
-Shares in fellow miners Rio Tinto and Glencore fell about 4%.
+The world's largest listed miner, BHP Group, fell 3.6% after it warned that global steel production excluding China could drop sharply this year due to the pandemic even as it maintained iron ore production forecast.
+Shares in fellow miners Rio Tinto and Glencore dropped about 4%, also hit by weak commodity prices, while Russian steelmaker Evraz Plc dropped 6.7% to the bottom of FTSE 100.

+Data released earlier showed UK job growth slowed in March, in an early sign of the impact of the coronavirus shutdown on the labor market.
+The domestically-focused midcaps fell 1.7%, with cinema operator Cineworld leading the decline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)